Literature of the Pacific Northwest

 Grading options: A-F (default), P-NP, audit

 Examines fictional, non-fictional, and poetic works by Northwest writers.
 Emphasizes relationship between Northwest writing and Northwest social, cultural and physical environments.
-Prerequisites: RD 115 and WR 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon completion of this course, students will be able to: